 Harry and I were very happy.
 What a joyous moment!
 So, we headed towards the restaurant and ordered dinner.
-After eating, we waited until 7:30 just to make sure.
-Apparently, Gian couldn’t make it.
+After eating, we waited until 7:30 just to be sure.
+Well, at 8 pm, Gian obviously wasn’t coming.
 So, we went back to our room and got busy calculating again.
-Hahahaha.
+Haha.
 After dinner, the only money we had was the 500-peso deposit at the counter.
 Fascinating!

 The next morning, Harry and I were resigned to the idea that we’re never going to taste food again until 5 pm.
-Our calculation was:
+Our computation was:

 Boat : 180 X 2 = 360